liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 }
 ```

-It also includes a `schemaURL` parameter that let you configure the schema used.
-You can read more about schemas [here]().
+This annotation also includes a `schemaURL` parameter that lets you configure the schema used.

 ## Id

-Your interface must have a method that returns the identifier of the resource.
-You will have to add a `@Id` annotation to that method to indicate it.
+Your interface must have a method annotated with `@Id` that returns the resource's identifier.
+The method's return type must match the type that you extended `Identifier` with.
+For example, this `getId` method returns a `Long` and is annotated with `@Id`:

 ```java
 @Id
 public Long getId()
 ```

-**Note: the return type of the annotated method should match the type defined when extending `Identifier`**

 ## Field

-For each of your fields that you want to return in the responses, you need to include the `@Field` annotation with the name you want to expose.

-As you can see you can include arguments like `Locale` and Apio will take them into account that the field is localizable.
-It will also parse the return type to use it in the API documentation.
+Each method that returns a field in the responses must be annotated with the `@Field` annotation.
+This annotation must also contain the field's name as you want it to appear in the responses.
+By including a `Locale` argument in these methods, Apio makes the field localizable.
+Apio also parses the return type for use in the API documentation.

+For example, this `getArticleBody` method is annotated with `@Field("articleBody")` and takes a `Locale` argument:

 ```java
 @Field("articleBody")
 public String getArticleBody(Locale locale)
 ```

-Additional properties:
+The `@Field` annotation contains these additional properties:

-* `schemaURL`: let you configure the schema used.
-You can learn more about schemas [here]().
+* `schemaURL`: Lets you configure the schema used.
-* `mode`: the type interface is used for converting the object to a supported format and for parsing the body in a request.
-Some fields are only relevant in one of this tasks.
-Using `mode` property allow you to choose when the property is used:
+* `mode`: Lets you set when the field is used.
+The type interface converts the object to a supported format and parses the body in a request.
+Some fields, however, only function in one such task.
+These `mode` property values let you choose when the field is used:
-	* `READ_ONLY`: it will only be used for parsing the body.
+	* `READ_ONLY`: Used only for parsing the body.
-	* `WRITE_ONLY`: it will only be used when representing the entity.
+	* `WRITE_ONLY`: Used only for representing the entity.
-	* `READ_WRITE`: it will be used in both cases.
+	* `READ_WRITE`: Used in both cases.

-You have to add this `Field` annotations to all the fields you want to expose/parse, but there is more to come.
-A set of annotations that needs to be added together with `Field` can be used to add more functionalities.
+You must add the `@Field` annotation to all the fields you want to expose/parse.
+Additional annotations, explained in the next sections, can be used together with `@Field` to add more functionality.

 ### LinkedModel

-If you want your resource to be linked to another model, you'll have to add the `@LinkedModel` annotation.
-The annotation must indicate which class is the class you are linking to, and the method should return the `id` that identifies that model.
+To link your resource to another model, add the `@LinkedModel` annotation.
+This annotation must indicate the class you're linking to.
+The method must return the `id` that identifies that model.
+The `getCreatorId` method in this example returns the creator's ID.
+Since the creator is a person, `Person.class` is used for the `@LinkedModel` annotation:

 ```java
 @Field("creator")